en_USEnglish

 • Ensure compliance with current regulations.

-Unlike conventional audits, pentesting adopts the perspective of a potential attacker, making it an effective and realistic method.
+Unlike traditional audits, pentesting takes the perspective of a potential attacker, making it an effective and realistic method.

-A pentest for penetration testing follows a structured process for analyzing and remedying faults.
+A pentest for intrusion testing follows a structured process to analyze and address vulnerabilities.
 Here are the essential steps:

 1. Recognition and planning

-• Gathering information on the architecture and technologies used.
+• Gathering information about the architecture and technologies used.

-Pentesters use various techniques to attempt to penetrate the system, including :
+Pentesters use different techniques to attempt to penetrate the system, including:

 • Phishing attacks.